-Fugitive Out Of Texas Wanted For Murder And Rape In Two Separate Incidents
+UPDATE: Fugitive From Texas Wanted For Murder And Rape Arrested

 On April 28, 2012 investigators with the Austin Police Department said a vehicle drove off the road and smashed into a dumpster.
 By the time authorities arrived on the scene the person inside the car was injured.
 Austin Police Detective David Fugitt said the victim was hurt not because of the accident, but because he was stabbed to death and was later pronounced dead.